pluteski/speech-to-text/blog/content/hashgraph.md

 each node communicates state with some random other node.
-Since these two nodes already have a channel open, the random other node then shares back state of its own that it knows first hand, perhaps along with some state that it learned from another node.
+Since these two nodes already have a channel open, the random other node then shares back state of its own that it knows first hand, perhaps along with some state that it previously learned from another node.
 After there has been sufficient activity by at least 2/3 of the participants, a round is concluded and a new round begins.